-erps instance This command creates an ERPS instance and enters ERPS instance configuration mode.
-Use the no form to delete an ERPS instance.
+Related Commands enable (493) erps domain This command creates an ERPS ring and enters ERPS configuration mode for the specified domain.
+Use the no form to delete a ring.

-erps instance instance-name [id ring-id]
+erps domain ring-name [id ring-id]

-no erps instance instance-name
+no erps domain ring-name